RichardDooling/Entertainment_Law/Book_Contracts/Book_Contracts.md

 Here the author promises to deliver a manuscript containing a specified number of words, for example: 80,000 words, or a range: 90,000 to 110,000 word.
 Not pages.
 These clauses may also include a general description of the manuscript (fiction or nonfiction) and general tone or genre.

 If there are maps, photos, illustrations and the like, a description of these should also be included here, as well as who pays to obtain and prepare them (usually the author pays).
-Also, in the case of a nonfiction book, the publisher may require that the author prepare and index, or pay the publisher to have one prepared.
+Also, in the case of a nonfiction book, the publisher may require that the author prepare an index, or pay the publisher to have one prepared.
 These can be expensive, often a few hundred dollars or more.

 #### Satisfactory Manuscript